jsyk/x65/doc/aura_fpga_opm.md

 In conclusion, the solution with AURA FPGA has the following advantages:

-* better availbility of parts,
+* good availbility of modern parts,
 * same or better cost,
-* direct interfacing with the 3.3V LVTTL logic of x65 design,
+* direct interfacing with the 3.3V LVTTL logic of the x65 design,
 * not requiring +/- 12V for the DAC,
 * and the smaller total footpring size on the PCB because of modern component packages.